gopine/diary/2020/May/May 12 (Tue).md

 Setting up authentication and authorization for the API.

 Defined the schema and resolvers for a GraphQL API using Apollo Server.

+Set up authentication and authorization for the GraphQL API.